Farmed Salmonid Code of Practice - Progress Update

 The next meeting has been scheduled for November.

-The inaugural meeting for this first-ever Canadian Code of Practice for Farmed Finfish was held in May.
+The inaugural meeting for this first-ever Canadian Code of Practice for Farmed Salmonids was held in May.
 The objectives for this meeting were to provide committee members with an orientation to the Code development process and allow participants to get to know each other and establish specific approaches to reaching consensus.

 In addition, both the Code and Scientific Committees reached agreement on a final list of priority welfare issues for the Scientific Committee’s research report.
 They also reviewed a detailed analysis of a recent online survey on top-of-mind concerns for fish welfare (a synopsis of survey findings is available here).
 The committees were pleased the public and all stakeholders were engaged at this early stage and sees value in reporting back on how these top-of-mind concerns are addressed in the eventual Code.